mitmedialab/lcl/_weeks/week3.md

 navbar-name: 3 - Passion

 title: Passion
 subtitle: This week we explore motivation in learning, along with strategies to engage people in meaningful experiences.
-We introduce the ideas of Hard Fun and Wide Walls, and you'll have a chance to continue exploring Scratch by making projects connected to your interests.
+We introduce the ideas of Hard Fun and Wide Walls, and you'll start exploring Scratch by making projects connected to your interests.

 watch-read:
   videos: